 LGBTI+ rights

-Same-sex sexual behavior was criminalized in Liberia under the Penal Law of 1978.
-According to a 2020 country report on Sexual Orientation, Gender Identity and Rights in Liberia created by the UNHR Office of the High Commissioner, public opinion of LBGTI+ individuals is largely negative, making Liberia a ‘hostile climate’ for these individuals.
+According to a 2020 country report on Sexual Orientation, Gender Identity and Rights in Liberia by the UN Development Programme (UNDP) and the Office of the High Commissioner for Human Rights (OHCHR), public opinion of LBGTI+ individuals is largely negative.
+It stated that this makes Liberia a ‘hostile climate’ in which LGBTI+ individuals are subjected to attacks, harassment and hate speech.

 “Tradition and religion strongly influence beliefs, practices, values and norms and as a result many Liberians hold negative and pejorative views of LGBT people.”

 In December 2013, the Ebola virus spread from Guinea and reached Liberia in March 2014.
-Liberia has proven fertile ground for conspiracy theories related to the virus.
-A bishop of the Christ Incorporated Church, Edward Adjei blamed the outbreak of the virus on witchcraft.
-He proposed to solve the problem through exorcism.
+Liberia proved to be fertile ground for conspiracy theories related to the virus.
+A number of religious leaders blamed the outbreak on supernatural forces, including “witches” and “the devil.”

-The Liberian Observer gave an account in July 2014 of a meeting of bishops who converged to discuss the Church’s response to the epidemic.
+In July 2014 a meeting of bishops converged to discuss the Church’s response to the epidemic.
 They endorsed the following resolution:

 “That God is angry with Liberia, and that Ebola is a plague.
 Liberians have to pray and seek God’s forgiveness over the corruption and immoral acts (such as homosexualism, etc.) that continue to penetrate our society.
 As Christians, we must repent and seek God’s forgiveness…”